rhit-zhangks/portfolio/README.md

-hello! this is the repository for my personal website
+Hello! this is the repository for my personal website.

-this website uses react, tailwindcss, vite, and hopefully appwrite eventually!
+This website uses a Vite setup, React components, and will include TailwindCSS in the future.